Frequently Asked Questions

 To learn more about each of the three clean heating and cooling technologies offered by HeatSmart CCL, click on the image links below.

 Click here to learn more about the incentives and financing available for these clean heating and cooling technologies

-- What is HeatSmart Concord/Carlisle/Lincoln and who is organizing it?
+- What was HeatSmart Concord/Carlisle/Lincoln and who organized it?

-- How does HeatSmart CCL offer a discounted price?
+- How did HeatSmart CCL offer a discounted price?

 - How were the HeatSmart CCL installers selected?

-- Is participation in this program limited to Concord/Carlisle/Lincoln residents?
+- Was participation in this program limited to Concord/Carlisle/Lincoln residents?